-11.158.
+11.114.
 The Kennington, Oval and Vauxhall Neighbourhood Forum was designated in July 2015 and is currently preparing a neighbourhood plan for the wider Kennington, Oval and Vauxhall neighbourhood area.
+Key aspirations of the neighbourhood forum include increasing green infrastructure and improving air quality in the neighbourhood area.